Skip to main content

 In addition to taking your blood pressure and measuring your weight, the doctor will perform a thorough physical examination that may include a pelvic and breast exam.
 During the pelvic exam, the doctor will do your routine cervical test (Pap smear) if it is due.
 This test finds alterations in cervical cells that may result in cancer.
 Your doctor will also check for sexually transmitted infections (STDs) including gonorrhea and chlamydia during the pelvic exam.

 You could have a urine pregnancy test to confirm your pregnancy.
-This test looks for the hormone and pregnancy sign known as hCG.
-Tests are also performed on your urine (pee) for protein, sugar, and infection indicators.
-Your due date is determined using the date of your most recent menstrual cycle (period) once your pregnancy has been verified.
-An ultrasound examination can occasionally be used to determine this.
+This test looks for the hormone hCG.
+Tests are also performed on your urine for protein, sugar, and infection indicators.
+Your due date is determined using the date of your most recent menstrual cycle.
+An ultrasound examination can occasionally be used to determine this, especially when early ultrasound timing becomes important.

 A blood test will look for conditions such as: